IDCubed/oms-docs/sources/oidc/skin_oidc_guide.rst

 |                   | Suitable for rapid testing during development.                                                                                              |
 +-------------------+---------------------------------------------------------------------------------------------------------------------------------------------+

-The overlay pom can be found ::ref:`here <reskin_oidc_overlay_pom>`.
+The overlay pom can be found :ref:`here <reskin_oidc_overlay_pom>`.

 The filters directory is used to hold the relevant configuration for the three build profiles defined above.
 The dev.properties file is used to configure Spring to use development mocks instead of integrating with the OMS system.
 The development mocks serve some static data from property files packaged within the WAR.
-The dev.properties file can be found ::ref:`here <reskin_oidc_dev_properties>`.
+The dev.properties file can be found :ref:`here <reskin_oidc_dev_properties>`.
 The prod.properties file is used to configure Spring to integrate OIDC with the OMS system.
-The prod.properties file can be found ::ref:`here <reskin_oidc_prod_properties>`.
+The prod.properties file can be found :ref:`here <reskin_oidc_prod_properties>`.

 File Listings For Overlay Project Example
 -----------------------------------------